This document provides information about the related Acquia Optimize checks:

 Bridgit is a blind mother to a five-year-old girl and an 11-year-old boy:

 "Let me tell you, having extended audio descriptions on a video actually changes everything.
-Just the other day, I had to go through a new safety training video for work—you know, the kind that shows all the steps to follow in an emergency.
+Just the other day, I had to go through a new safety training video for work, you know, the kind that shows all the steps to follow in an emergency.
 Usually, these kinds of videos are a nightmare for me.
 I never get all the little details, and it is frustrating.

 But this one?
-It had extended audio descriptions, and I couldn’t believe the difference.
+It had extended audio descriptions, and I could not believe the difference.
 The narrator’s voice would actually pause the video now and then to explain things like exactly where each exit was, which buttons were being pressed, and how to find your way in the dark.
 It made such a difference because, for once, I felt like I had the full picture of what they were showing.
 I can actually remember each step without feeling like I’m missing something.
-Honestly, this should be the standard—it just makes all the difference for those of us who ‘see’ the world through sound."
+Honestly, this should be the standard.
+It just makes all the difference for those of us who ‘see’ the world through sound."

 A health and fitness web portal includes workout videos where the trainer demonstrates advanced exercises with a focus on proper form.
-However, for blind and visually impaired users, there are no extended audio descriptions to guide them through details like limb angles, core engagement, or specific adjustments needed to ensure correct posture.
-Without these descriptions, it is challenging for users to know if they are performing the exercises accurately, which can result in ineffective workouts or even an increased risk of injury.
+However there are no extended audio descriptions for blind and visually impaired users that guide them through details like limb angles, core engagement, or specific adjustments they need to make to ensure correct posture.
+These descriptions help users to know if they are performing the exercises accurately.

 The Acquia Optimize platform highlights non-streaming video elements in the code.